rapid7/metasploit-framework/The-ins-and-outs-of-HTTP-and-HTTPS-communications-in-Meterpreter-and-Metasploit-Stagers.md

 ## Combining Stagers with Meterpreter

-It's important to note that the implementations of communications inside the stagers are completely separate that those inside Meterpreter.
+It's important to note that the implementations of communications inside the stagers are completely separate to those inside Meterpreter.
 If you use `windows/meterpreter/reverse_https`, then the stager will use [WinInet][] and Meterpreter will use [WinHTTP][].
 It isn't possible to "hand over" communications from the stager to Meterpreter in this case, and it wouldn't make sense anyway because HTTP/S is stateless.
 This is the most common set up because many people don't realise that the `reverse_winhttp/s` payloads exist!

 Prior to the [WinInet fallback][wininet_fallback] work, those people hitting the HTTP/1.0 proxy issue would find themselves with the following scenario: